tagdots-dev/public201/README.md

 Starting update-pre-commit on .pre-commit-config.yaml (dry-run False)...

-antonbabenko/pre-commit-terraform (v1.98.1) is not using the latest release rev (v1.99.0) adrienverge/yamllint (v1.37.0) is not using the latest release rev (v1.37.1)
+hadolint/hadolint (v2.11.0) is not using the latest release rev (v2.12.0) pycqa/flake8 (7.1.2) is not using the latest release tag (7.2.0) antonbabenko/pre-commit-terraform (v1.98.0) is not using the latest release rev (v1.99.0)

 Update revs in .pre-commit-config.yaml: Success